 Super Basic Choreography: Learn a simple dance in one hour – that is what Super Basic Choreography is all about!
 This class is designed for students new to dance who are interested in learning the basics of dance, and learning how to learn dance choreography.
+This class is also fantastic for actors, singers, or theater artists who want to improve on learning choreography for auditions and gigs.
 The class starts immediately with learning choreography, with some basic technical steps broken down throughout.
-During the class you will learn one complete dance and there is a new dance every week in a variety of styles.
+There is typically a new dance every week in a variety of styles.

 Advanced Beginner Ballet: For advanced beginners who have a strong foundation in basic ballet terminology and technique.
-Dancers in this level should be comfortable learning combinations more quickly and are working towards the intermediate level.
+Dancers in this level should be comfortable learning combinations more quickly both in barre and in center, doing combinations facing away from the barre, and are working towards the intermediate level.

 Ballet Stretch & Strengthen: This all level class focuses on enhancing the specific muscles needed for ballet class, including the legs, core, and back.
 Dancers in this class will focus on floor and center exercises based in Pilates, yoga, and barre method fitness.
-Each week of class will focus on a specific area of strengthening and stretching, ie one week may focus more on feet, the next more on core or hamstrings.
-Dancers should be prepared for high impact exercise, but options for low impact or more fundamental forms will always be given.
+Dancers should be prepared for minimal high impact exercise, but options for low impact or more fundamental forms will always be given.

-Intermediate Contemporary: This class is for students who have some experience with contemporary dance, or with other related dance styles such as ballet, modern and jazz.
+Intermediate Contemporary: This class is for students who have some previous experience or training in contemporary dance, or with other related dance styles such as ballet, modern and jazz.
 Click here for a class preview video to get an idea of the kinds of exercises and choreography you might encounter.

-Beginning Hip Hop (starts October 2017): Dancers focus on rhythm, stamina, and style.
+Beginning Hip Hop: Dancers focus on rhythm, stamina, and style.
 This class breaks down the four major elements of break dance, but focuses more heavily on the first two: top rock (standing footwork), down rock (floor work utilizing hands and feet equally), freezes, and power moves.
-Dancers will be challenged with footwork and groove sequences across the floor that will ultimately culminate in a short class combination.
-Each class will end with a short freestyle to encourage dancers to express and explore their own unique style!
+Dancers will be challenged with footwork and groove sequences that will ultimately culminate in a short class combination.
+Each class will include freestyles to encourage dancers to express and explore their own unique style!

 Beginning Tap: This class is appropriate for beginning level tap students.
 The class starts with a basic warm up and moves on to learning technique and tap combinations.
 Tap shoes are required but there are some loaner tap shoes available for new students.